Skill vs Capability vs Competency: How to Differentiate the Three

 Why skills are important in the workplace

-Skills perhaps matter most to recruitment, specific training initiatives and workplace culture, and are usually bucketed into technical and soft skillsets.
+Skills perhaps matter most to the hiring process, specific training initiatives and workplace culture, and are usually bucketed into technical and soft skillsets.

 So named as these are skills that are teachable and quantifiable.
 You’d explain how you’ve developed and used them in a job interview, and the hiring manager would assess that against the abilities needed in a specific job.